 Ecuador may be the 4th smallest South American country.
 However, it packs a lot of punch in terms of tourist attractions.
 In fact, one of its main attractions is the Galapagos Islands.
 Aside from that, Ecuador boasts of a rich cultural heritage.
 In fact, a large portion of the country was once part of the great Incan Empire.

-Hiking in Ecuador:
+Best Hikes in Ecuador:

 Another thing worth noting about this country is that it has two main populations and economic hubs.
 First is Guayaquil which is a vibrant port city.
 Second is Quito, Ecuador’s capital, located in the Andes mountains.